Data Privacy and Security Policy and Statement of Information Handling Practices

 “Protected Health Information” or “PHI” has the meaning set forth in 45 C.F.R.
-160.103, as applied to the information created, received, transmitted or maintained through the Services by or on behalf of a Member, an Adopter, or an End User.
+160.103, as applied to the information created, received, transmitted or maintained through the Services.

 “Service Provider” means a service provider that provides services relating to the Services, on behalf of Alliance.